City revives anti-rat working group to fight infestations | CBC News

 Further east, Beacon Hill-Cyrville Coun.
 Tim Tierney warned that rat infestations have increased along the entire length of the light rail extension.

-"As this has become a persistent situation which will not resolve itself, has the city communicated any information to residents, and what are the steps, going forward, to rid this public nuisance, and/or provide assistance to those affected?" he asked in a May request.
+"As this has become a persistent situation which will not resolve itself, has the city communicated any information to residents?
+What are the steps going forward to rid this public nuisance and/or provide assistance to those affected?" he asked in a May request.

+Besides public education, the city focuses on inspections, park maintenance and baiting programs on its own property when appropriate.

-But staff told the councillors that they've committed to do more, and have re-established an internal Rat Mitigation Working Group bringing together representatives of seven different city departments and agencies.
+Staff told the councillors that they've committed to do more and have re-established an internal Rat Mitigation Working Group bringing together representatives of seven different city departments and agencies.

 The working group began its efforts in 2018, according to a city statement to CBC, but its meetings were disrupted by the COVID-19 pandemic.
 It resumed its work this month.